This Day In Writing History

 Kellerman had always been an avid reader; his fascination with creative writing led him to write prolifically from grade school through his college years.
 By the time he was doing his graduate work, he had written eight unpublished novels.

 In college, Jonathan Kellerman studied psychology and determined to become a child psychologist.
-He did his post-graduate work at Children's Hospital in Los Angeles, then opened a private practice.
+He did his post-graduate work at Children's Hospital of Los Angeles, then opened a private practice.
+He also serves as a Clinical Professor of Pediatrics at the Keck School of Medicine.

 When he married his wife Faye, she was a dental hygienist who had just gotten her DDS from dental school.
 She bore him four children.
 Their eldest child, Jesse Kellerman, is also a writer.

 Faye Kellerman never did practice dentistry.
-Instead, she became a bestselling mystery writer.
+Instead, she became a bestselling mystery writer like her husband.
 The Kellermans are the only married couple to hit the New York Times bestseller list at the same time for two separate novels.

 Jonathan Kellerman would base his most famous character on himself.
 This hugely popular character would serve as the main character and narrator of over two dozen mystery novels.

-Dr. Alex Delaware is a brilliant child psychologist turned sleuth.
-He made his debut in Kellerman's first novel, When the Bough Breaks, which was published in 1985.
+Dr. Alex Delaware, a brilliant child psychologist, made his debut in Kellerman's classic first novel, When the Bough Breaks, which was published in 1985.

-In his first outing, Dr. Alex Delaware is a man who seemingly has it all; a successful practice, a loving girlfriend, a gorgeous home in Southern California, and a luxury car.
+In his first outing, Dr. Delaware is a man who seemingly has it all; a successful practice, a loving girlfriend, a gorgeous home in Southern California, a luxury car, and a passion for playing and collecting guitars.

 Then, he took on a tough, troubling case: treating a group of children who had been repeatedly molested at their day care center by the husband of the woman who ran the place.
 Delaware's treatment of his young patients proves successful.